willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_3.md

 ## Union

-Required: C++ knows location/size at compile time.

-How does GDScript work then?
-Dynamically typed.
+How does GDScript's dynamic typing work?

 C++: